TrashPandaCode/reports/ia-final/main.typ

   === Results
   The user testing results were overwhelmingly positive.
 Our predefined goal of achieving an average SUS score above 70 was not only met but exceeded.
 This evaluation confirms that our tool and its interface as well as design achieved satisfactory usability and user experience as well as remaining accessible to the target audience.

-  #todo("add reference to appendix, add think-aloud protocol to appendix")
-  The qualitative insights from the think-aloud protocol identified specific areas for improvement, particularly regarding initial user onboarding and the clarity of certain interface elements.
+  The qualitative insights from the think-aloud protocol (@think_aloud_protocols) identified specific areas for improvement, particularly regarding initial user onboarding and the clarity of certain interface elements.

   #figure(
     table(